lbighetti/reservation-matcher/README.md

     - logs
       - a centralized logs strategy is always welcome to debug / investigate
     - metrics
-      - would perhaps be nice
+      - would perhaps be nice to have something like Prometheus